Guadalajara, Spain: Contemporary times

 Ciudad Valdeluz was planned to increase the number of inhabitants of Guadalajara by 30,000, creating a new city around the AVE Station (Spanish High-Speed Trains).
 The company investing in the construction of Ciudad Valdeluz went bankrupt.
 Fewer than 500 inhabitants decided to occupy their flats and the remaining infrastructure is slow degrading.
 The AVE trains are used by only 60 passengers a day.

-The town-plannings have dramatically increased the cost of the new houses, and it has become one of the cheapest provinces in Spain for house-buying to be the 3rd province in Spain with the most expensive square meter.

 Geography

 Location

-Guadalajara is located the central part of the Iberian Peninsula, in the southern half of the Inner Plateau.
+Guadalajara is located in the central part of the Iberian Peninsula, in the southern half of the Inner Plateau.

 Chosen as settlement on the basis of defensive purposes, the historic urban core of the city lies on a small elevation near the left-bank of the Henares River, also enclosed to the East and West by two small ditches corresponding to two watercourses, Alamín and San Antonio, respectively, forming a narrow and easily defendable space upon their confluence with the Henares.

 The municipality spans across a total area of 235.49 km2.

 Climate

-Guadalajara enjoys a Mediterranean climate (Köppen climate classification: Csa) with continental influences for being well inland at 700 meters above sea level.
+Guadalajara enjoys a cold semi-arid climate (Köppen climate classification: BSk) bordering on a mediterranean climate (Köppen: Csa) with continental influences for being well inland at 700 meters above sea level.
 Summers are hot with relatively cool nights, while winters are cool with cold nights.
 The lowest temperature ever recorded in Guadalajara is -12.5 C on 12 January 2009.
 The highest temperature ever recorded is 43.5 C on 10 August 2012.